CataRay/tf_Medical-Image-Segmentation/README.md

 # tf_Medical-Image-Segmentation
-Use Tensorflow for medical image segmentation.
-In particular brain tumors.
+This is detailed jupyter notebook that uses Tensorflow for medical image segmentation, in particular brain tumors.
 The net trained with data from Brats2017

 ## Capabilities
 * Has mini_batch parcelation
 * Has tensorboard support
-* creates txt summary
+* Creates txt summary
-* multiple cost and accuray functions
+* Multiple cost and accuray functions

-1. Data
+## 1. Data
 The data is loaded from the folder:

 /data/Brats17TrainingData/Flair_HGG/flair.nii.gz